-An evolving health care environment and a desire for greater career opportunities is sending more and more registered nurses back to school.
-And according to the U.S. Bureau of Labor Statistics (BLS), earning a bachelor’s degree in nursing is the right idea—RN employment is projected to grow 12% from 2018 to 2028, much faster than the average for all other occupations.* This growth is attributed to a number of factors, including an aging baby boomer population and the growing prevalence of chronic conditions such as diabetes and obesity.
-As health care shifts focus to primary and preventive care, nurses need to be prepared for expanding professional roles that require the ability to practice in a variety of settings.
+An evolving health care environment and a desire for greater career opportunities is sending increasingly more registered nurses back to school.
+Earning a bachelor’s degree in nursing is the right idea—according to the American Association of Colleges of Nursing, 71.7% of employers are expressing a strong preference for BSN program graduates.
+This growth is attributed to a number of factors, including an aging baby boomer population and the growing prevalence of chronic conditions, such as diabetes and obesity.
+As health care continues to focus on primary and preventive care, nurses need to be prepared for expanding professional roles that require the ability to practice in a variety of settings.

-Perhaps your employer requires it or maybe you’re looking to career—whatever your motivation, here’s what you need to know about going from an Associate of Science in Nursing (ASN) with the RN credential to earning a Bachelor of Science in Nursing (BSN).
+Perhaps your employer requires it or maybe you’re looking for a career opportunity—whatever your motivation, here’s what you need to know about going from an Associate of Science in Nursing (ASN) with the RN credential to earning a Bachelor of Science in Nursing (BSN).

 Why Earn an RN-to-BSN?